 On the advice of medical experts, we’ve eliminated most of the healthiest food in our diets, such as fatty red meat, pork, eggs, bacon, and supplemented the fats with grass, grains, fruits, fibers, vegetables, and plant oils.
 Despite following nutritional recommendations from the experts, we haven’t become healthier.
 The number of people suffering from Crohn’s Disease, Irritable Bowel, and other autoimmune diseases has skyrocketed.
 Today, the NIH estimates that over 23 million Americans suffer from an autoimmune disease.
 We may be living longer, but we sure aren’t living healthier.

 There is significant scientific evidence positively correlates Western diet to acne, obesity, diabetes, heart disease, stroke, metabolic syndrome, and cancer, Alzheimer’s, and the so-called “diseases of civilization”.

 The consumption of processed foods has been a major driver of chronic disease, spurred by vegetable/seed oils, refined wheat flour, trans fats, and sugar consumption, the core components in processed foods.
 Nearly three-quarters of our diet is made up of nutrient deficient, toxic processed foods.

 The Final Verdict

 Like the lion and lioness in the jungle, meat is the only food humans need to thrive and survive.
-Evolution has ensured we have the ideal digestive system for processing a carnivorous diet, if we can only accept this fact and eat what we’re designed to eat.
+Evolution has ensured we have the ideal digestive system for processing a carnivorous diet.
+Now it’s up to us to accept this fact and eat what we’re designed for.